 Deadlines: Applications for the following academic year must be complete — all materials on file — by January 15 for priority consideration.
 Applications completed after that date may be considered on a space-available basis.
 Applications completed after June 1 will be considered for the following year.
 Admission into the program is for fall quarter.

 - A statement of purpose: this statement should explain intellectual and/or creative interests, and professional goals.
 If you are interested in being considered for a funded Teaching Assistantship, please include relevant experience and information that will aid the department in making funding decisions.

 - Normally the department expects a strong analytic score and a verbal score of at least 153 on the GRE (“Revised” General) exam.
-Candidates must also provide a 750-word personal statement of background and intention and a writing sample: for admission to creative writing, 10 to 15 pages of prose or 10 to 15 pages of poetry; for admission to English, 7 to 12 pages of written work in literary study.
+Candidates must also provide a 750-word personal statement of background and intention, as well as a writing sample of 7 to 12 pages of analytical work in literary study.